MichaIng/DietPi/CONTRIBUTING.md

 - `G_INIT` — initialize script runtime, sets up the working directory, exit traps, consistent locale for parsing external command outputs, and handles concurrent execution checks.
 Call early after sourcing `dietpi-globals`.

-- `G_EXIT` — cleanup/exit handler registered by `G_INIT`.
-Avoid overriding
-  unless you re-register a compatible trap; use `G_EXIT` to ensure proper teardown on SIGINT/EXIT.

 - `G_EXEC` — robust command executor with built-in retries and an interactive error handler.
 Use instead of direct `rm`/`systemctl` in scripts so